devopness/devopness/docs/servers/add-gcp-server.md

 ---
-title: Add a GCP Server
+title: Add a Server to GCP (Google Cloud Platform)
 intro: You can use your Devopness account to provision a server on Google Cloud Platform using Google Compute Engine and manage it through Devopness web application.
 links: